“I am not a black artist, I am an artist”— Jean-Michel Basquiat

-Despite his international acclaim, this folk artist is not as well-remembered as he should be.
+Despite his international acclaim, this folk art is not as well-remembered as it should be.

 William Edmondson was the first black artist who made folk art sculptures.
 He apparently received a message from God asking him to sculpt tombstones after which he started sculpting animals and biblical figures.
 He was also the first African-American artist to have a solo exhibition at the Museum of Modern Art in New York.

 William Edmondson was inspired by his divine calling after seeing a vision, he claimed that “Jesus has planted the seed of carving in me” and described his works as “mirkels.”
 Edmondson used leftover limestone blocks and railroad spike chisels to carve gravestones, free-standing figurative sculptures, and garden decorations.